Kovnir/FastTweener/README.md

 Coming soon...

-# Performance hints
+# Performance Hints

-`FastTween` is a just struct with `Tween Task` id.
-We can't set instance of `Tween Task` to `FastTween` instance becouse in future this tween will be used for another Tweens.
+`FastTween` is just a struct with `Tween Task` id.
+We can't set instance of `Tween Task` to `FastTween` instance because in future this Tween will be used for another Tween.
 So all functions `IsActive`, `GetEase`, `SetEase`, `GetIgnoreTimeScale`, `SetIgnoreTimeScale`, and `OnComplete` required to find a `Tween Task` in the `Tween Tasks` list.
-But when you send this parameters during a tween creating it will not take additional time.
+But when you send these parameters during a Tween creating it won't take additional time.

-For example this code is faster:
+For example, this code is faster:
 ```c#
 FastTween tween = FastTweener.Float(-3, 3, 0.5f, value => DoSomething, Ease.OutBounce, OnComplete);
 ```